gaosh/gaosh.github.io/_courses/cop_3330_spring25.md

 **Syllabus Change Policy**: Except for changes that substantially affect the implementation of the evaluation (grading) statement, this syllabus is a guide for the course and is subject to change with advance notice.

-**Ackowledgement**: The course is developed based on COP 3330 previously taught by Dr.Bob Myers and Dr.Chris Mills.
+**Ackowledgement**: The course is developed based on COP 3330 previously taught by Prof.Bob Myers and Dr.Chris Mills.